Ernest Martin Hennings: Taos Society of Artists

 Such accolades contributed to Hennings' reputation and, also in 1923, the painter was nominated by Oscar E. Berninghaus and Walter Ufer for membership in the Taos Society of Artists.
 However, he was not elected a member that year, but was re-nominated the following year and, this time, received a unanimous vote.
 Catharine Carter Critcher was accepted for membership at the same meeting.

-During one trip back to Illinois, in 1924, Hennings met Helen Otte, an employee at the Chicago department store Marshall Field.
+During one trip back to Illinois, in 1924, Hennings met Helen Otte, an employee at the Chicago department store Marshall Field's.
 The two were married just two years later, on July 20, 1926, and travelled extensively through Europe for 16 months for their honeymoon, visiting Italy, France, Spain, and Morocco.

 In the years before he was married, Hennings completed his first prints, eight lithographs of various Southwestern subjects.
 The prints were made on zinc plates and printed in Chicago.
 Six of the lithographs; Across the Sage, The Frozen Stream, Through Sage and Cedar, Indian Bake Ovens, Beneath the Cottonwoods, and The Hunters, were first printed in an edition of 50, and later in a second edition of 100.
 The prints Taos Indian and Indian Maiden were produced in a more limited number.
 Hennings only completed one other print project, which consisted of four monotypes.

 Feeling that the organization had run its course and achieved its purpose, the Taos Society of Artists disbanded in 1927.
 It had grown to include some of the nation's most accomplished painters, including Joseph Henry Sharp, Ernest Blumenschein, Bert G. Phillips, Oscar E. Berninghaus, E. Irving Couse, W. Herbert Dunton, Walter Ufer, Victor Higgins, and Kenneth Miller Adams.